hashicorp/terraform-provider-vault/website/docs/r/ldap_secret_backend_static_role.html.md

 * `rotation_period` - (Required) How often Vault should rotate the password of the user entry.

+* `skip_import_rotation` - (Optional) Causes vault to skip the initial secret rotation on import.
+Not applicable to updates.
+  Requires Vault 1.16 or above.

 ## Attributes Reference

 No additional attributes are exported by this resource.